bb2qqq/pythonstudy/tech_lab/vim_skill/vim_magic.md

+### Run vimdiff in colorless mode

+    TERM=vt100 vimdiff file1 file2

+> You can even use `TERM=vt110` to make an intended error parameter,
+> in order to cancel the highlights.

+### Define a user command
+You use `:command Your_command_name command_text` to diy command:
+Such as:

+    :command Hi echo "Go and suck my dicks!"
+    :Hi

+> DIY command must starts with upper class letters.

 ### Encrypt a file
     :X
 > Be aware, after you encrypted a file, you must use `:wq` to save your encryption.